lucendio/lecture-devops-infos/content/tutorials/spin-up-virtual-machine-locally.md

 *A more comprehensive example of a `Vagrantfile` can be found [here](https://github.com/lucendio/lecture-devops-code/blob/master/scenarios/ansible/environments/local/Vagrantfile).
-Or take a look into the one you just generated (`./Vagrantfile`) with the `init` sub-command for more information.
+Or take a look into the one you just generated (`./Vagrantfile`) with the `init` sub-command.

 ### (2) Create a virtual machine that runs Nginx inside

 Provision a virtual machine, install Nginx and configure port forwarding for `8080` (host) to `80` (virtual machine).
-For more details, please refer to the [source](https://github.com/lucendio/lecture-devops-code/blob/master/tutorials/02_spin-up-virtual-mcachine-locally/vagrant/Vagrantfile).
+For more details, please refer to the [documentation](https://developer.hashicorp.com/vagrant/docs/networking/forwarded_ports).

 __⚡ Context: *host/workstation*__
 ```bash